Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 While this format is informative, it's not as flexible for further analysis because it's not a DataFrame with named columns.
 By adding `.reset_index()`, you're instructing pandas to convert the index (artist names) into a regular column.
-After that, we rename the columns using:
+Afterwards, we rename the columns like this:

 ```
 artist_counts.columns = ['Artist', 'Number of Works']